adinasarapu/adinasarapu.github.io/_pages/about.md

 2022

-<b>Abnormalities of Neural Stem Cells in Lesch-Nyhan Disease</b> published in <i>Journal of Neurogenetics</i>.
+<em>Abnormalities of Neural Stem Cells in Lesch-Nyhan Disease</em> published in Journal of Neurogenetics.
-<b>Uric Acid in Parkinsons Disease: What Is the Connection?</b> published in <i>Movement Disorders</i>.
+<em>Uric Acid in Parkinsons Disease: What Is the Connection?</em> published in Movement Disorders.

 2021

-<b>Induced Pluripotent Stem Cells from Subjects with Lesch-Nyhan Disease</b> published in <i>Scientific Reports</i>.
+<em>Induced Pluripotent Stem Cells from Subjects with Lesch-Nyhan Disease</em> published in Scientific Reports.
-<b>Differential expression of striatal proteins in a mouse model of DOPA-responsive dystonia reveals shared mechanisms among dystonic disorders</b> published in <i>Molecular Genetics and Metabolism</i>.
+<em>Differential expression of striatal proteins in a mouse model of DOPA-responsive dystonia reveals shared mechanisms among dystonic disorders</em> published in Molecular Genetics and Metabolism.

 {% comment%}
 I have migrated most of my content to my new website: [https://sys4seq.com](https://sys4seq.com).